Ludwig von Benedek

-Ludwig August Ritter von Benedek (14 July 1804 – 27 April 1881), also known as Lajos Benedek, was an Austro-Hungarian general (Feldzeugmeister), best known for commanding the imperial army in 1866 in their defeat at the Battle of Königgrätz against the Prussian Army, which ended his career.
+Ludwig August Ritter von Benedek (14 July 1804 – 27 April 1881), also known as Lajos Benedek, with the Hungarian form of Ludwig, was an Austro-Hungarian general (Feldzeugmeister), best known for commanding the imperial army in 1866 in their defeat at the Battle of Königgrätz against the Prussian Army, which ended his career.

 Early life

 Early years

 Benedek was born in Sopron as the son of a physician.
 He was trained at the Theresiana Military Academy in Wiener Neustadt, from which he graduated seventh in his class.
 In 1822, he was assigned to the 27th infantry regiment of the Austrian Imperial Army.
 He was made a first lieutenant in 1833, and was assigned to the Quartermaster-General.
 In 1835, he was promoted to the rank of captain.

 In 1840 Benedek was made a major and aide to the General Commander of Galicia.
 While still serving in Galicia he was again promoted to lieutenant-colonel in 1843.
 For suppressing an uprising in the town of Gdow in 1846 he was awarded the Knight's Cross of the Order of Leopold as well as given the rank of colonel.